Give notice of a marriage/civil partnership

 You will need to give notice of your marriage or civil partnership in your local registration district.
 If you and your partner live in different areas, you will each need to give notice in your own registration district.
 Please note this does not apply to the Church of England or Church of Wales.

-If you are unsure where to give your notice, it is the register office in the local authority area to which you pay your Council Tax.
+If you are unsure where to give your notice, it is the Register Office in the local authority area to which you pay your Council Tax.

 You must also know the name of the ceremony venue when you give your notice.